LocalDigitalChatbots/localdigitalchatbots.github.io/_drafts/sprint-2-waste-and-recycling.md

 Findings for Bolsover were very similar to North East Derbyshire.
 As the two councils operated a joint policy in this area the working practices the same

-Kristen observed that 4 out of 6 users went onto the website first, but they struggled to find what they needed; they actually found google easier.
+Kristen observed that 4 out of 6 users went onto the website first, but they struggled to find what they needed; they actually found Google easier.

 Nearly all users wanted to deal with everything online and all would have preferred  not to have phoned.
 The ability to deal with services outside of office hours was a key factor, and they found it frustrating finding the time to phone.